cosmos/cosmos-sdk/x/staking/README.md

 * the `Amount` `Coin` has a denomination different than one defined by `params.BondDenom`
 * the exchange rate is invalid, meaning the validator has no tokens (due to slashing) but there are outstanding shares
 * the amount delegated is less than the minimum allowed delegation
+* the delegator is a liquid staking provider and the delegation exceeds either the `GlobalLiquidStakingCap`, the `ValidatorLiquidStakingCap` or the validator bond cap.

 If an existing `Delegation` object for provided addresses does not already exist then it is created as part of this message otherwise the existing `Delegation` is updated to include the newly received shares.

+If the delegation if is a validator bond, the `ValidatorBondShares` of the validator is increased.

+If the delegator is a liquid staking provider, the `TotalLiquidStakedTokens` and the validator `LiquidShares` are incremented.

 The delegator receives newly minted shares at the current exchange rate.
 The exchange rate is the number of existing shares in the validator divided by